the Courses

 Prerequisite: GBK 202 or 203, or approval of the program director.

-Readings from such authors as Shakespeare, Bacon, Descartes, Pascal, Hobbes, Newton, Locke, Hume, and Milton.
+Readings from such authors as Shakespeare, Bacon, Descartes, Pascal, Hobbes Cavendish, Locke, Hume, Montagu, Milton, and Equiano.

 GBK 306.
 Reason and Revolution